modnarlluf/algoliasearch-client-php/README.md

 You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
 By default, all attributes specified in the `attributesToIndex` settings are used to search.

-#### attributesToRetrieve

-- scope: `indexing`, `search`
-- type: `array of strings`

-Default list of attributes to retrieve in objects.
-If set to null, all attributes are retrieved.

 ### Ranking